SquidRanger27/SquidRanger27/README.md

-- 👋 Hi, I’m @SquidRanger27
+- 👋 Kia ora!
+I'm @SquidRanger27 :)
-- 👀 I’m interested in making a discord bot
+- 👀 I’m currently studying software at DevAcademy and playing around with personal projects
-- 📫 How to reach me dm me on discord (SquidRanger27)
+- 📫  discord - SquidRanger27

 <!---
 SquidRanger27/SquidRanger27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.